Théodore Ralli: Biography

-Rallis' first exhibition was at the Salon in 1875.
+Rallis' first exhibition was at the Salon of 1875.
 From 1879, he regularly exhibited at the Royal Academy in London.
 He was a member of the Société des Artistes Français, where he received an honourable mention in 1885, and a silver medal in 1889 for his whole work He exhibited his paintings in the Salon de Rouen (1897, 1903, 1906 and 1909) and also in Athens during the Olympic Games of 1896.
 He also served as a member of the competition jury in 1900 at the Exposition Universelle.
 In 1901 he became a chevalier of the Légion d’Honneur.

 After his death, he was slowly almost forgotten.
 It is telling that his name is not even included in the Grove Dictionary of Art.
 Most of his paintings are still in private collections, and only a few museums have ever purchased his works.
 A few of his paintings were auctioned in the 20th century, but they only obtained modest prices.
 However, in the 21st century, his paintings have been rediscovered and are being auctioned at prices that are tenfold of some years before, fetching prices from 30,000 to 100,000 euros.
 On 14 November 2007 a study for the painting Refectory in a Greek Monastery (Mount Athos) (1885) was auctioned at 200,000 euros at Sotheby's in London, and in January 2008, the painting itself was sold at the absolute record price of 670,000 euros to a Greek collector at an auction in Ghent, Belgium.
 This was followed by the sale of his oil on canvas, titled Praying Before the Communion at Megara (1890), by Bonhams in London on 25 May 2008, achieving a staggering hammer price of £600,000.